inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 ## N

 ## O

-- OMOP Observational Medical Outcomes Partnership

-	A public-private partnership established to inform the appropriate use of observational healthcare databases for studying the effects of medical products.
-- OpenEMR

-	An open source electronic health records and medical practice management solution.

 - <b>OMOP</b>

-	[Observational Medical Outcomes Partnership](https://www.ohdsi.org/omop/) was a public-private partnership to inform the appropriate use of healthcare databases.
-Is now superseeded by [Observational Health Data Science and Informatics](https://www.ohdsi.org/data-standardization/the-common-data-model/).
+	[Observational Medical Outcomes Partnership](https://www.ohdsi.org/omop/) was A public-private partnership established to inform the appropriate use of observational healthcare databases for studying the effects of medical products.
+Is now superseeded by
+    [Observational Health Data Science and Informatics](https://www.ohdsi.org/data-standardization/the-common-data-model/).
 - <b>OpenEMR</b>

-	[OpenEMR](https://github.com/openemr/openemr) is an open source medical management software.
+	[OpenEMR](https://github.com/openemr/openemr) is an open source electronic health records and medical practice management solution.

 ## P